The Further FAQ - Detailed Information About Sushi And Sashimi

 What Type Of Rice Cooker Should I Buy?

 A rice cooker is not vital when making sushi at home, but a good one sure does make things easier.
-See my Rice Cooker page for an article on comparing cookers.
+See our rice cooker page for an article on comparing cookers.

 Do You Have Any Tips On Preparing My Own Sushi?

-My only real suggestion is practice!
+Our only real suggestion is practice!
 When making a “maki,” or cut roll, using half a sheet of nori is the right way to go.
-I remember using a whole sheet the first time I made maki and I had a really big lip.
-Very strange.
-I recently added a large section to this website on how to make sushi at home.
+We remember using a whole sheet the first time and it had a really big lip.
+It definitely looked strange.
+We recently added a large section to this website on how to make sushi at home.
 This includes instructions as to how to make each different type of sushi as well as a preparation guide and tips for making perfect sushi to make all your sushi come out just right.

 How Do I Make My Sushi Rice Turn Out Like It Does At Restaurants?